jameskeenan295/huawei_router_aes_keys/README.md

 Instructions:
 Create a folder, and place these 3 things in there:
-Your saved-config file from the router
+1) Your saved-config file from the router, called 'savedconfig.conf'
-Memory dump from the router
+2) Memory dump from the router, called 'memorydump.dump'
-This script
+3) find_config_keys_from_memdump.py

-usage:
+Usage:
 python3 ./find_config_keys_from_memdump.py